What Is Renters Insurance and Do I Need It?

 Renters insurance protects against losses to your personal property (think furniture, clothing, luggage, jewelry, electronics), or items that aren’t built into the property unit.

-Even if you don’t own much, it may add up to more than you realize
+Even if you don’t own much, it may add up to more than you realize.

 Liability

-In the event that someone other than you is injured on your rental property, renters insurance can cover expenses related to personal injuries, such as healthcare bills and legal expenses should that person sue you.
+In the event that someone other than you is injured on your rental property, renters insurance can cover expenses related to personal injuries, such as medical bills and legal expenses should that person sue you.

 Most policies provide at least $100,000 of liability coverage, along with a smaller amount to cover medical payments.
 You can purchase higher coverage limits for a fee.